-C-Book has some interesting characteristics for people who are trying to make a simple random sample:
+C-Book has some interesting characteristics for people who are trying to make a simple random sample.
+The specific details below come from C-Book in 2007, but the ideas for the current C-Book are the same:

 - The student listing in C-Book 2007-2008 run from page 10 to page 108, so 99 pages. - Each page has a different number of students.
 Sometimes this is very obvious, for example p.
 18 has fewer listings on it than p.
 19, and p.
 108 has fewer still. - All students are mixed together on a page.
 Graduate students are in among undergraduates.
 On p.
-19, there are even two campus police listing stuck in among the student listing.
+19, there are even two campus police listing stuck in among the student listings.
 So even on two pages with the same number of listings, it is unlikely that the same number of undergraduates are listed on the two pages.